NguyenGiaQuang/nguyengiaquang/README.md

 ## ✨ About Me

-"I’m a Computer Science student passionate about web development and modern technologies.
+"I’m a Information Technology student passionate about web development and modern technologies.
 I enjoy building projects with React, Next.js, and Node.js while continuously learning and exploring new tools to grow as a full stack developer."

 ---